 The foot is a very complex structure consisting of 26 bones.
 It has many ligaments and tendons that help support the arches and supports the body’s entire weight.

-The feet form the base of the body, and if there is a misalignment in the feet this can lead to abnormal loads and pressures on the rest of the body throughout gait (walking cycle), resulting in various pathologies.
+The feet form the base of the body, and if there is a misalignment in the feet this can lead to abnormal pressures on the rest of the body, such as the knees, hips, and lower back.

-Foot orthotics are used to evenly distribute pressure/force on the soles of the feet to alleviate pain and prevent overuse injuries.
+Customised foot orthotics evenly distribute pressure/force on the soles of the feet, alleviating pain and preventing injuries.

-There are three different types of material that are commonly used by podiatrist in the manufacturer of customised foot orthotics.
-The softer devises are made from EVA (Ethylvinylacetate) material and the firmer devices are polypropylene and carbon fibre.
-These materials differ in properties and will be prescribed depending on your symptoms, foot type, activity level and age.
+There are three different types of material that are commonly used by podiatrists in the manufacturer of customised foot orthotics.
+The softer devices are made from EVA (Ethylvinylacetate) material and the firmer devices are polypropylene and carbon fibre.
+These materials differ in properties and will be prescribed depending on your symptoms, foot type, activity level, footwear, and age.